-- This method is called by the Co-browse JavaScript Application every time it initializes such as after every page load. - This method is called before the Live Chat and Co-browsing buttons are shown.
-The buttons will be shown only after you call the passed done callback in your code.
+- This method is called by the Co-browse JavaScript Application every time it initializes such as after every page load. - This method is called before the Co-browsing button is shown.
+The button will be shown only after you call the passed done callback in your code.